Saturday, November 1, 2025

 Wednesday, September 10, 2025

 Previously, Pivot Expense Split relied on a simple Google onEdit trigger, which only runs for up to 30 seconds.
-That wasn’t enough to handle offline expenses when your device came back online.
+That wasn’t enough to handle offline input when device came back online.

-Now, Pivot Expense Split uses smart installable triggers that run one after another until all your offline transactions are fully posted.
+Now, Pivot Expense Split uses installable triggers for longer runtime and will create another triggers until all offline transactions are fully posted.
 This means you won’t have checkboxes remain in Input tab when back to online.

 Wednesday, August 27, 2025